JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7882 days**.

-And here is a just a random fact -  **27% of female lottery winners hid their winning ticket in their bras**.
+And here is a just a random fact -  **People have the tendency to chew the food on the side that they most often use their hand**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)